-The Price Of Morality
+The Price of Morality

 How socialistic forms of state lure you to adopt easily accessible high moral standards in order to secretly bill you later.
 Break the cycle and become a solitaire.